kamina95/TestGenAI-server/assistant_instructions/OpenAI_Assistant_Test_Creation_Guidelines.md

 - Avoid adding any extraneous information or modifications not directly related to the test cases.

 ### Naming Conventions
-- Append the word 'generated' to the class name of the test cases you return.
-For example, if the original class name is `Example`, your test class name should be `ExampleGenerated`.
+- Append the word 'generatedTest' to the class name of the test cases you return.
+For example, if the original class name is `Example`, your test class name should be `ExampleGeneratedTest`.
 - Follow Java naming conventions for classes, methods, variables, and other elements in your test code.

 ### Restrictions